luix221/AxisCLI/README.md

 # AxisCLI

 AxisCLI is a high-performance, standalone command-line interface for Windows designed for efficient directory navigation and file system visualization.
-Developed in pure C using the WinAPI, it is distributed as a compiled binary and does not require any external dependencies.
+It is distributed as a compiled binary and does not require any external dependencies.

 ---